 Hypertension is a lifestyle disease so treating it at a core level means addressing each lifestyle factor known to increase one’s risk.
 Some of these risk factors are obvious, such as smoking.
 Smoking causes significant damage to your blood vessels and thereby increases your risk of hypertension (3).
 If you currently smoke, know that there are several modalities available to help you quit in the form of nicotine replacement, support groups, hotlines, and prescription medications.
 Furthermore, it’s never too late to get healthier by quitting.

 Other lifestyle factors to consider include alcohol intake, activity level, and sleep.
-Three or more alcoholic drinks per day has been shown to increase your risk of hypertension (4), as has being sedentary and sleep deprived (5).
+Three or more alcoholic drinks per day has been shown to increase your risk of hypertension (3), so it is wise to limit your intake.
 Regarding exercise, shoot for 150 minutes per week (or about 30 minutes, 5 days per week) of moderate to vigorous intensity activity.
 However, don’t assume that if you can’t hit this goal it’s not worth trying.
-Even small amounts of exercise have been shown to be beneficial.
+Even small amounts of less intense exercise has been shown to be beneficial (4).
 In the end, some is always better than none.
 Also try to minimize prolonged sedentary time.
-If you have a desk job make a point of getting up regularly to move your body.
+If you have a desk job, make a point of getting up regularly to move your body.
 And cultivate active hobbies like gardening and hiking.

 Many people wear their chronic sleep deprivation as a badge of honor these days.
 However, by not valuing adequate, high-quality sleep they are increasing their risk for multiple diseases, including hypertension (6).
 Shoot for 7-8 hours of uninterrupted sleep per night.
 This may require making some changes to improve the quality and duration of your sleep, such as keeping consistent bed and wake-up times, avoiding caffeine in the afternoon, and avoiding screens for a couple hours before bed.
+Furthermore, if you’ve been diagnosed with sleep apnea, it’s important to treat this as directed by your health care provider.
 Know that if you are not making time for sleep now, you are making time to be sick later.

 Obesity is a leading risk factor for hypertension.
 Therefore, attaining and maintaining a healthy weight is crucial to having a healthy blood pressure.
-Obesity is thought to increase risk of hypertension in multiple ways including by chronically stimulating the sympathetic nervous system (which has a “fight or flight” effect), increasing sodium retention, increasing systemic inflammation, and increasing insulin levels.
+Obesity is thought to increase risk of hypertension in multiple ways including by chronically stimulating the sympathetic nervous system (which has a “fight or flight” effect), increasing salt retention, and increasing overall inflammation levels.
 (7) The previously discussed alcohol, sleep, and exercise recommendations help promote a healthy weight, as do the very same foods known to promote a healthy blood pressure, which will be discussed in the next post.

 Keep an eye out for the second part of this post which will focus on nutrition and dietary tips to achieve and maintain a healthy blood pressure.